nftone/nmc-vision-api-docs/README.md

 #### Asset by name
 Getting assets by name is not the recommended way.
 We have some logic to find the best match, that defaults to the first asset found.
-However it is not perfect and could return the wrong asset.
+However it is not perfect and could return the wrong asset. <br />
 `POST /asset/find`
 ```json
 {